 Corded vs. Wireless

-Some high end gaming mice can be quite expensive (over $100).
-Every gaming mouse on this list is under $100.
-So, labels such as “expensive” refer to a comparison of the prices on this list.
-That said, you can find a lot of high quality gaming mice for less than $20.
+Some high-end gaming mice can be quite expensive (over $100).
+That said, you can find a lot of high-quality gaming mice for less than $20.
 You don’t need to pay top dollar for good quality.

 You have been given several options for the best mouse for Rainbow Six Siege.
 The mice listed above have great durability, speed, and comfort.
 Remember to look for key features such as polling rate, dpi, keymapping, coating, etc. Features like this ensure that you can exhibit the best of your skills and stay comfortable during long and intense sessions.

 Any feature that lets you customizable your mouse is great to have.
 Some of these are necessary and some are personal preference but the more unique you can make your gaming mouse, the better.